 - 1.18 Providers must screen all known names initially and annually for staff and caregivers.
-Known names includes any name change due to marriage, divorce, etc. - 1.19 Providers must develop a Quality Assurance Plan (QAP) targeted at ensuring all required background checks are completed and uploaded no more than 30 days prior to the employee's hire or anniversary date.
+Known names includes any name change due to marriage, divorce, etc. (Note: Refer to DFCS Child Welfare Policy Manual 19.9 Safety Screenings for guidance). - 1.19 Providers must develop a Quality Assurance Plan (QAP) targeted at ensuring all required background checks are completed and uploaded no more than 30 days prior to the employee's hire or anniversary date.
 The QAP must include the provider's method of tracking staff background checks due within the 30-day time period and indicate which individual(s) are responsible for oversight of the QAP.
-The QAP must be uploaded under the provider's profile tab in GA+Score and updated annually. - 1.20 Providers must develop a water safety policy and procedure.
-When placing children in homes that have swimming pools, spas, or other large bodies of water nearby a water assessment must be completed.
+The QAP must be uploaded under the provider's profile tab in GA+SCORE and updated annually. - 1.20 Providers must develop a policy on water safety and assessment procedures.
+For CCIs and CPA foster homes that have swimming pools, spas, or other large bodies of water nearby, a water safety assessment must be completed.
 The age, special needs, and number of children in a home should guide decisions around placement in such homes.
 Water safety assessments must be completed annually.
 The water safety assessment can be found at www.gascore.com.